dangoldin/blog.dangoldin.com/content/about.md

 menu: "main"
 description: "My thoughts and musings.
 Trying to write about tech, startups and the entrepreneurial journey."
 ---

-Currently lead the engineering team at [TripleLift](https://triplelift.com/).
+I'm currently the founder of [Twing Data](https://www.twingdata.com/) and [FastPenTests](https://www.fastpentests.com/).
+Twing Data helps companies get the most out of their data warehouse by analyzing every query that runs.
+FastPenTests offers a 24 hour penetration testing service for websites and APIs in 24 hours.

+Prior to this I led the engineering team at [TripleLift](https://triplelift.com/) that was acquired by Vista Equity Partners for $1.4B in 2021.
 Before that I cofounded [Makers Alley](http://makersalley.com/) and [Glossi](https://pando.com/2012/07/17/glossis-social-megafeed-takes-on-rebelmousevizify/).
 Before going down the entrepreneurial path I did a stint as a quantitative engineer and product manager at Yodle; a wall street quant at Och Ziff, and a management consultant at ZS Associates.

 A few of the projects I've hacked on: